Print preview Close

 Bird Records

 Series consists of detailed observations and daily journal records of birds and their nesting patterns in Hamilton, Ontario.
 The data was predominantly collected and recorded by Hamilton ornithologists Thomas McIlwraith (1824-1903), and George W. North, who was a member of the Hamilton Naturalists’ Club.
-Also included in this series are bird records from Kenneth C. McIlwraith and J. Harvey Williams, as well as a Christmas Bird Count Census and a report on the Ontario Nest Records Scheme.
+Also included in this series are bird records from Kenneth C. McIlwraith and J. Harvey Williams, as well as Christmas Bird Count Censuses, and a report on the Ontario Nest Records Scheme.

 Correspondence